renatolinsdigital/temp-website/README.md

 At this time, this project is importing React everywhere it is being used, even considering that Next.js is injecting it.

+## Components

+A few practices for components creation are:

+* Desconstruct props in arguments.
+Ex: ```MyComponent({prop1, prop2}: MyProps){}```
+* Avoid business logic directly inside components(including domain specific components) as dummy components are way easier to test.
+Instead, try and move business logic to a custom hook

 ## Theming

 Every single component with text or colors is using theme properties.
 It meanings that once the theme is injected within styled components, we can use theme properties like so: